beleon/sokoban/README.md

 # Rules

 Push all boxes on top of goals.
-Pulling box is not possible.
+Pulling boxes is not possible.